 Incorporate Steady State Cardio

 High Intensity interval training (HIIT) is the best way to find max heart rate, explains Scharff.
 But adding in some steady-state cardio for longer intervals is needed to bring your endurance to the next level.
-20, 30 even 40 minutes will get you cardiovascularly prepared for Tough Mudder Classic, which takes on average 3.5 hours to complete.
+20, 30 even 40 minutes will get you cardiovascularly prepared for Tough Mudder 15K, which takes on average 3.5 hours to complete.
 Many people shy away from longer cardio workouts because they think running is the only way to improve steady-state cardio endurance.
 But other monolithic exercises like biking, swimming, rowing, and elliptical training will also do the trick, and are a great substitute with athletes who either have joint issues or simply hate running.
 Plus, longer monolithic training workouts will also mentally prepare you for the demands of the course.

 Add In Explosive Exercises